-View of the roof deck cutout looking back to the main house from inside the L wing.
+View of the attic scuttle hole looking back to the main house:

 Here’s the insulation problem I found – mounds of it were on the left, but little or no insulation was over the rear areas of the attic above the bedroom.
 I redistributed the insulation evenly over the attic.